 “We recognize and value the community’s interest in our annual Remembrance Day events, which is why we have chosen to share the event virtually since the campus is currently closed to the public,” Tiffany Coleman, UCC’s Public Information Officer, said.

 Anyone who wishes to visit the floral arrangement displays near the campus flagpole can do so—following strict social distancing and face covering guidelines—on Wednesday, Sept.
 30.

-A private ceremony for UCC staff and students, affected family members, and the law enforcement community was held at the Compass.
-A harpist started playing approximately 20 minutes before the program started.
-Dr. Debra Thatcher, UCC President, and Kelly Wright, Victim Advocate, addressed those gathered.
+A private ceremony for UCC staff and affected family and community members, was held at Swanson Amphitheater.
+The event was also livestreamed via YouTube™ for the first time in order to share the event with the world while also observing Covid-19 restrictions.
+The livestream began airing approximately 15 minutes before the ceremony showcasing a video of the progress being made on the 10/1 Memorial being constructed next to Jackson Hall.
+The ceremony began Dr. Debra Thatcher, UCC President, and Jess Miller, Director of Facilities and Security, addressed those gathered.
 A moment of silence was observed at 10:38 a.m.
 The ceremony ended shortly after a bell tolled nine times as victims names were read.